Utility Optimization for Multi-Transmitter Wireless Data Systems

 2014

-Lisa Zhang, Researcher on Computing Sciences Principals at Alcatel-Lucent Bell Laboratories, USA
+Lisa Zhang, Researcher on Computing Sciences Principals at Alcatel-Lucent Bell Laboratories, EE.UU

 External Presentation (External Speaker)